Contextual/Thread-local Sessions¶

 attribute

-new¶ The set of all instances marked as ‘new’ within this
+sqlalchemy.orm.scoped_session.new¶ The set of all instances marked as ‘new’ within this

-.Proxied for the
+Session.Proxied for the

-class on behalf of thescoped_session
+Sessionclass on behalf of thescoped_sessionclass.

 -